 Dental Hygiene Program (Fall 2015) - Application Checklist

-Students interested in pursuing admission to the Dental Hygiene Program at Iowa Western must begin by submitting an Application for Admission to the college, and choosing a desired start term (Fall or Spring), start year.
+Students interested in pursuing admission to the Dental Hygiene Program at Iowa Western must begin by submitting an Application for Admission to the college, and choosing a desired start term and start year.
 This document provides detailed information on the requirements you will need to complete in order to be considered for acceptance to the Dental Hygiene program.
-15 students will be accepted each fall and spring.
+20 students will be accepted each fall.

 |Desired Start Date||Acceptance Begins|